As Nikwasi Initiative’s Executive Director, Elaine wants to get to know you. You’ll

 Along her journey, Elaine created two new region-wide programs to provide up to 50

-Moving from a small, solar-powered cabin in the mountains of Oregon, Elaine is ecstatic to return to the hardwood mountains, where rivers carry the stories of the hills to distant valleys.
-If you are out and about, you might find her jogging in the hills and reciting poetry as she goes.
+Moving from a small, solar-powered cabin in the mountains of Oregon, Elaine has been ecstatic to return to the hardwood mountains, where rivers carry the stories of the hills to distant valleys.
+If you are out and about, you might find her biking in the hills and reciting poetry as she goes.
 It’s a hobby that she says, “takes her breath away.”

 Some Very Special Volunteers Have Joined Nikwasi Initiative!

 Nonprofit leaders dream of that rare and special moment when a super-dedicated, extra-special volunteer comes knocking on the door.
 Well, Nikwasi Initiative must be very fortunate, because out of the blue, not one, but three wonderful new Volunteers have joined our mission and rolled up their sleeves to do some amazing work!
 Perhaps the ambiance of old Nokwisiyi is settling into our mission, because these participants are extraordinary!
 Look who's helping out:

 Kristi is absolutely charmed by the "Mound Culture."
 From her youth in south Georgia to her present time near Canton, NC, Kristi has felt a deep connection to the long-ago ancient communities.
 She has studied them and created projects to advance awareness about them.
 Well, Kristi just happens to be a Graphic Designer and Editor as well!
 The combination led her to Nikwasi Initiative where she is working on a wonderful, surprise project that will be unveiled with the opening of Nokwisiyi Kiosk in October.
 We can't wait for you to see it.
 It just might change your plans for this autumn.
 Kristi is also designing interpretive signs for the new Kiosk area at the Mound in Franklin.